dylanlrrb/Please-Contain-Yourself/4-Containerized_Development_With_Volumes/README.md

 ---
 >"Docker volumes are free-floating filesystems.
 They don't have to be connected to a particular container. "  -- Docker Docs
 >
->A simple explanation of volumes is that it is a way for a containers to interact with the host's filesystem.
+>A simple explanation of volumes is that it is a way for a container to interact with the host's filesystem.
 This is useful in several situations; persisting data that you don't want lost if the container were to stop unexpectedly, as a communication method between otherwise isolated containers, and (as in our case) having our container reference rapidly changing source code on our host.

 ---

 - [ ] We can take our already-built colorserver image and use the ` -v` option to mount a volume.
 The ` -v` option expects two arguments after it.
 First, the path to the directory you want the spun-up container to reference, and second, the path to the directory inside the container where you want those file changes to be reflected (separated by a colon)

 - [ ] Reading that, you might think that running the command `docker run -d -p 1000:8080 -v ./:/src/app colorserver` would work, right?
 A relative filepath seemed to work okay for the `COPY` command inside the Dockerfile!
 And when using the `docker build` command!
 But you get the following message:

 ```sh
 $ docker run -d -p 1000:8080 -v ./:/src/app colorserver